-Good Governance has been the long term vision of the governments since the State and Government were computerized by Greek Philosophers in early ages.
+Good Governance has been the long term vision of the governments since the State and Government were conceptualized by Greek Philosophers in early ages.
 Although Good Governance has varied objectives and sub objectives, eight key goals have been identified by many governments and civil societies as the pillars of Good Governance.

-Therefore, as the primary objective of Good Governance, eight good governance principles which are termed as "Good Governance Octagon" have been identified;
+Therefore, as the primary objectives of Good Governance, eight good governance principles which are termed as "Good Governance Octagon" have been identified;

-Since the times when modern technology has been adopted by government for many reasons, the efficiency has been the focus of such interventions.
-Even early computers were used by governments for improving their efficiency, accuracy and handling bigger workloads.
+Since the times when modern technologies were adopted by governments for many reasons, and efficiency, has been the focus.
+Even in early days computers were used by governments for improving their efficiency, accuracy and handling larger workloads.
 For example the first computer ENIAC (1946) was used to calculate artillery firing tables and UNIVAC I (1940) was used to speed up the analysis of national population survey carried out in USA in 1942.
 However the exponential growth of information and communication technology has expanded the scope of application of such technologies for achieving the key objectives of governments.
-Especially the Internet based advanced ICTs have broadened the focus of such interventions to add all good governance features, making eGovernance as the main tool for Good Governance all around.
+Especially Internet based advanced ICTs have broadened the focus of such interventions to add all good governance features, making eGovernance the main tool for Good Governance all around.

-Since the illustration of real life examples and case studies is the best way to portray the capabilities of eGovernment in achieving the objectives of Good Governance, we have provided you with a list of eGovernment examples in the Annexure 1.
+Since the illustration of real life examples and case studies is the best way to portray the capabilities of eGovernment in achieving the objectives of Good Governance, we have provided you with a list of e Government examples in the Annexure 1.

-Based on the capabilities of eGovernment in achieving Good Governance, we have made "eGovernance for Good Governance" as our theme for the latest revision of the eGovernment policy.
+Based on the capabilities of eGovernment in achieving Good Governance, we have made "eGovernance for Good Governance" our theme for the latest revision of the eGovernment policy.

-The journey so far, ....
+The journey so far,